+Experience Differentials

+1-15 years full-time experience

+16 and over full-time experience

-Experience Differentials 1-15 years full-time experience add \$750 per year 16 and over full-time experience add \$100 per year b.
-Size of Congregation, History, and Location
+add \$750 per year add \$100 per year

+b.
+Worship attendance of Congregation, History, and Location

 Because of history, location, additional resources, and church budget, some churches can pay higher salaries.
-With increased worship attendance size for a church, there are increased responsibilities and workload.
+With increased worship attendance for a church, there are increased responsibilities and workload.
 The following scale is to be used for adding to the annual starting salary figure: